Authored By

 DataHaven Community Wellbeing Survey Research Advisory Committee and Advisory Council

-The survey is developed with input from a Research Advisory Committee of leading national and statewide experts in survey research, as well as an Advisory Council of approximately 300 different public and private organizations throughout Connecticut.
+The survey is developed with input from a Research Advisory Committee as well as an Advisory Council.
 The survey uses validated questions from national and international surveys to allow comparisons to benchmark data.

-From 2018 through 2022, the Research Advisory Committee included experts such as Sue Starkey, Northeast District Department of Health; Don Levy, Siena College Research Institute; Amanda Durante, Connecticut Department of Public Health; Brita Roy, Yale University; Byron Kennedy, New Haven Health Department; Mark Abraham, DataHaven; Jennifer Calder, Stamford Health Department; Lisa Morrissey, Danbury Health Department and Bridgeport Health Department; Russell Melmed, Ledge Light Health District and Chatham Health District; Amy Carroll-Scott, Drexel University; Tung Nguyen, City of Hartford; Brian Weeks, New Haven Health Department; Shayna Cunningham, University of Connecticut; Kathleen Duffany, Yale University; Emily Wang, Yale University; Victor G Villagra, University of Connecticut; Gregg Gonsalves, Yale University; Danya Keene, Yale University; Jane Ungemack, University of Connecticut.
+From 2018 through 2024, the Research Advisory Committee has included experts in survey research and epidemiology such as Sue Starkey, Northeast District Department of Health; Don Levy, Siena College Research Institute; Amanda Durante, Connecticut Department of Public Health; Brita Roy, Yale University; Byron Kennedy, New Haven Health Department; Mark Abraham, DataHaven; Jennifer Calder, Stamford Health Department; Lisa Morrissey, Danbury Health Department and Bridgeport Health Department; Russell Melmed, Ledge Light Health District and Chatham Health District; Amy Carroll-Scott, Drexel University; Tung Nguyen, City of Hartford; Brian Weeks, New Haven Health Department; Shayna Cunningham, University of Connecticut; Kathleen Duffany, Yale University; Emily Wang, Yale University; Victor G Villagra, University of Connecticut; Gregg Gonsalves, Yale University; Danya Keene, Yale University; Jane Ungemack, University of Connecticut.

-Advisory Council members include representatives from public agencies and private organizations throughout the state, representing a wide range of interests.
+Advisory Council members include representatives from approximately 300 different public agencies and private organizations throughout the state, representing a wide range of interests.

 DataHaven Community Wellbeing Survey Funders